How to prepare for a video interview

 Over the past year and half many of us have had to make do with the space we have by setting up our work from home stations in our bedrooms or kitchen tables which often led to members of the household accidentally disrupting us while we’re on a call - be that children, parents, partners or even pets.

 There is a level of understanding needed but it’s also a good idea to try and avoid these mishaps as best as you can.
 Chat to your household - perhaps you can arrange the interview for a time when foot traffic in the house is lower or hang up a sign on your door saying, “do not disturb”.
+Preparing for an online interview when you share your space with other people can be stressful to navigate, but explaining the importance and necessity of a quiet space can help people understand what is required for it to be a success.

 As mentioned before, many of us are working from unconventional areas right now.
 There are many free virtual backgrounds you can use to mask this to help you appear more professional and polished to your interviewer.
 Make sure to test out this background first to know that it works with your computer camera and the interviewer’s chosen video software.